-Content curation is best when you can understand which content really resonated with people in different segments.
-See what people liked on Twitter, get insight into the personality of these personas, you can even see purchasing habits and the social channels they are most active on.
+Content curation is best when you can understand which content really resonates with people in different segments.
+See what people liked on Twitter, and get insights into the personality of these personas.
+You can even see purchasing habits and the social channels they are most active on.

-This allows you to craft a very tailored strategy.
-This also allows them to identify all the people going after their brand and to engage and respond to them.
+This allows you to craft a very tailored strategy, and allows you to identify all the people going after your brand so you can engage and respond to them.

 Anyone who needs to understand the audiences who are talking about your brand and products should have some form of comprehensive audience insight.